First-order perturbation theory of eigenmodes for systems with interfaces

 To evaluate the sum in \Eq{eq:static_matrix_element}, we use a Neumann series expansion $W = (I + V)^{-1} = I - V + V^2 - V^3 + \dots,$ where $W$ ($V$) is a matrix with elements $W_{\lambda \lambda'}$ ($V_{\lambda \lambda'}$) and $I$ is the identity matrix.
 Substituting it into \Eq{eq:static_matrix_element} results in an infinite series

 which we evaluate below to first order in $h$, using the static pole residue of the dyadic Green's function (here, its electric part only, which is sufficient for permittivity perturbation).
-For a spherically symmetric dielectric systems with permittivity $\varepsilon(r)$, the residue can be written explicitly as (see the SI)
+For a spherically symmetric dielectric systems with permittivity $\varepsilon(r)$, the residue can be written explicitly as (see the SI, \Sec{S-ss:full_rse})